 Activity reports

-The activity reports are available in the main dashboard.
-You can see the activity for each child by clicking on their profile.
-You’ll have an overview in front of you and then a comprehensive report of each category you can expand.
-You’ll be able to talk with your kids about responsible internet usage and app time limits by viewing their current activity.
+You’ll have an overview in front of you, and then a comprehensive report for each category, which you can expand.
+You’ll be able to discuss responsible internet usage and app time limits with your kids by viewing their current activity.

 Aura Parental Controls customer support